DroidWorksStudio/mLauncher/README.md

 ## Translations: [![Crowdin](https://badges.crowdin.net/mlauncher/localized.svg)](https://crowdin.com/project/mlauncher)

+We would like to extend our sincere gratitude to the numerous individuals who have contributed to the translation of our application into various languages.
+Your efforts have made it possible for users around the world to access and benefit from our product, and we are immensely appreciative of your hard work and dedication.
+Thank you all for your invaluable contributions!

-<details><summary>A lot of people have translated the app to the following languages.
-Many thanks to you all.  (click to expand)</summary>
+<details><summary><h4>List of translations</h4> (click to expand)</summary>

   - Arabic
   - Albanian